-- 8) That portion of a claim normally covered by the government plan which has been refused on the basis that the claim was not submitted within the government plan's time limits - Expenses incurred, outside your province of residence, due to elective treatment and/or diagnostic procedures, or complications related to such treatment. - 10) Charges incurred outside your province of residence for continuous or routine medical care normally covered by the government plan in your province of residence. - Expenses of a dependant hospitalized at the time of enrolment. - 12) Services performed by a licensed healthcare provider or physician who is related to or resides with you or your spouse. - Ambulance charges for work related illness or injury assessed by the Workers' Compensation board to be your employer's responsibility. - 14) Retroactive coverage and payment of any expense, including expenses that receive special authorization from PharmaCare.

-- 15) Medical Cannabis.

-- 16) Breast Pump.

-- 17) Any other item not specifically included as a benefit.
+- 11) Expenses of a dependant hospitalized at the time of enrolment. - 12) Services performed by a licensed healthcare provider or physician who is related to or resides with you or your spouse. - 13) Ambulance charges for work related illness or injury assessed by the Workers' Compensation board to be your employer's responsibility. - 14) Retroactive coverage and payment of any expense, including expenses that receive special authorization from PharmaCare. - 15) Medical Cannabis. - 16) Breast Pump. - 17) Any other item not specifically included as a benefit.